Reviewed: March 2020

 - time of exposure – the efficiency increases in direct proportion to the exposure time;

-- aging of the UV lamp – the UV lamp should not be used more than the recommended lifetime (in general 8000 hours);
+- ageing of the UV lamp – the UV lamp should not be used more than the recommended lifetime (in general 8000 hours);

 - direction of the UV light – to ensure maximum efficiency, the surface that needs to be sterilized must have direct exposure to the UV light.
 Indirect exposure (scattered UV light) is less efficient in killing microorganisms.